-The FFLM has now reviewed and revised its Guidelines on the Management of ABD in Police Custody after consultation with FFLM Members.
+The FFLM has reviewed and revised this document after consultation with FFLM Members.
 The Guidelines represent the view of the FFLM following consideration of the evidence currently available.
 Forensic healthcare professionals (HCPs i.e. doctors, nurses and paramedics), should be aware of the guidance and take it fully into account when exercising their clinical judgement.

 The FFLM recognises that this is an area of clinical practice that can be seen as being controversial, particularly with regards to terminology.
 The intention is to employ non-controversial and unambiguous terminology that is understood and accepted across the relevant professional groups and is non-discriminatory.
 The aim is to provide guidance which ensures that anyone, regardless of ethnicity, or any other protected characteristic, will receive the most appropriate care available.
 It is intended that the application of this guidance will reduce the need for force or restraint and ensure that where it is used the risks are minimised.